EXPress-016/Discord-Selfbot/README.md

 # Setup

-1. Download files or clone the repository
+1. Download files or clone the repository.
+2. Edit config.sample.json to your liking, then save it as config.json.
-2. Rename .envsample to .env and paste the token
+3. Rename .envsample to .env and paste the token.
-3. Host the bot
+4. Host the bot.